Chico Hot Springs Resort & Day Spa: Everyone in Montana Knows About It!

 “I tell the staff here, make the decision, make things right, go ahead, you don’t need to ask a supervisor.
 If you need to give them free dessert or free wine, DO IT, I want them to think like a boss, and act like one.”

 His point was that this ain’t no stinkin’ corporation, this is a family business, and decisions can be made at lower levels just as well as at the top.
 So take the initiative, and do what’s right.

 On our August 2010 visit, the twilight hours up on top of the hill with the million-dollar view were surreal in their natural beauty; the vast expanse of prairie stretches as far as the eye can see, bordered by rugged mountains.
 It was a treat to wake up and see guests riding horses up the same slope across the valley the next morning in the brilliant sunshine.

 Though we enjoyed staying in the elegant western cottages located on top of the hill and featuring the million-dollar view, other guests enjoy more humble quarters with a bed and a sink in the main building, starting at just $49 a night.
 It is important, Davis told us, for them to offer a wide range of prices to suit any guest’s budget.

 Chico is known to some as, “Montana’s backyard,” Davis says.
 “The stories about coming here with parents grandparents, getting engaged, married or conceived here is always on someone’s lips.
 Everyone feels part of it and it is an emotionally warm place.”

-Warmth of the heart and soul is not the only hot treasure Chico is known for, the natural hot waters still flow and draw people to relax and enjoy themselves all throughout the year.
+The warmth of the heart and soul is not the only hot treasure Chico is known for, the natural hot waters still flow and draw people to relax and enjoy themselves all throughout the year.
 The hot springs pool is the center of attention at Chico, says Colin.
-It’s one of Montana’s greatest offerings, and loved by all who visit.
+It’s one of Montana’s greatest offerings and loved by all who visit.

 Activities & Guided Tours